 How many applicants will receive funds per funding round?

 We do not have a set number of recipients in mind before making the final decision.
 The quality of the materials we receive will determine how many finalists will end up being funded and how much funding — if any — each receives.

 Money granted will be dispersed and should start to be used in May 2013, and funds must be spent in ways that directly support the Bay Area as outlined in the application guidelines.
 If applying for screenwriting, you must be the screenwriter and must hold the copyright.

 Is the SFFS / KRF grant open to student filmmakers?

 Yes.
 Student applicants are evaluated alongside non-student applicants using the same criteria.

-Do I have to be fiscally sponsored by the SFFS in order to apply for the SFFS/KRF grant?
+Do I have to be fiscally sponsored by the SFFS in order to apply for the SFFS / KRF Filmmaking Grant?

 You do not need to be fiscally sponsored by the SFFS in order to apply for any SFFS grants and residencies.

-Am I eligible to apply for the SFFS/KRF grant if I live outside the US?
+Am I eligible to apply for the SFFS / KRF Filmmaking Grant if I live outside the US?